 2. Deploy and host microservices separately

-If you want to minimize each service’s resources, then it’s important to deploy microservices separately.
-You can isolate them from errors in other services by using dedicated infrastructure to host microservices.
-This minimizes the likelihood of a complete outage.
+If you want to minimize each service’s resources, it’s important to deploy microservices separately.
+By using dedicated infrastructure to host microservices, you can isolate them from errors in other services, minimizing the likelihood of a complete outage.

 Additionally, containerizing microservices enables platform interoperability without compromising microservice independence.